-- a) brick;
+- Brick;

-- b) natural or cast stone;
+- Natural or cast stone;

-- c) architectural precast concrete;
+- Architectural precast concrete;

-- d) stucco;
+- Stucco;

-- e) high quality metal used as exterior siding or in large expanses, but only if approved as part of design review;
+- High quality metal used as exterior siding or in large expanses, but only if approved as part of design review;

-- f) pre-fabricated steel panels, for accent features only; and
+- Pre-fabricated steel panels, for accent features only; and

-- g) plain concrete block.
+- Plain concrete masonry units.

-E. Building materials - Prohibited materials.
+- E. Building materials Prohibited materials.